mui/material-ui/docs/src/pages/components/grid/grid.md

 ## Complex Grid

-The following demo doesn't follow the Material Design specification, but illustrates how the grid can be used to build complex layouts.
+The following demo doesn't follow the Material Design guidelines, but illustrates how the grid can be used to build complex layouts.

 {{"demo": "pages/components/grid/ComplexGrid.js", "bg": true}}